sydneylieng/Entity_Checker/README.md

 3. Entity_Checker_Template: Here's where you'll fill in all your information about your drawings to create the script that runs the AutoLISP Script on different drawings.
 4. Entity_Project_Documentation: This gives the rundown of the Project.
 5. usefulLinks: Just a list of "useful links" if you want to deal with AutoCad commands.
 A really good link to debugging AutoCad.
-6. VBA Code: This helps create the script that runs the AutoLISP Script (already incorporated into the Entity_Checker_Template.
+6. VBA Code: This helps create the script that runs the AutoLISP Script (already incorporated into the Entity_Checker_Template).